mx101/NotGalaga/DEVELOPMENT.md

 - 10:10am - Starting Diagonal downwards movement for enemy units

 - 10:30am - Diagonal movement works for enemy units.
 TODO: Make sure enemy units end up at their starting position, make this diag movement less weird.

+- 11:10am - Various changes, adjusted enemy size to be more similar to the actual game.
+Also changed PathPlotter() to be more flexible as a path vector creator.